JasonZhangjc/VRPTD-MIP/README.md

 Required tools:
  1. IBM ILOG CPLEX Optimization Studio (https://www.ibm.com/products/ilog-cplex-optimization-studio)

-To run the project:
+To run the project: (Step 1-7: Data Processing, Step 8-14: Run Model)

- Data Processing:
  1. Put data_processing.cpp and all the data files (xxx.csv) you are using together.
  2. Modify the code piece "data_30_1.dat" on line 64 to a file name you like.
  3. Modify the code piece "deli_grouped_sample_30_1.csv" on line 77 to the name of a data file you like.